jomigo96/cookbook/source/glossary.rst

     Bay leaf : seasoning
         It's mysterious ingredient, but I swear it does something

+    Mirin : seasoning
+        Japanese cooking wine

+    Dashi : seasoning
+        Sometimes stock or as a dry extract, a Japanese fish flavour for stews and sauces

+    Soy Sauce : seasoning
+        ..

     al dente : term
         Cooked, but firm when biting.
 Usually for pasta, cook for 1 minute less than the package instructions